 How to apply for registration or title

-- If vessel is documented by U.S. Coast Guard, a copy of documentation papers is required.
-Owners who appear on Certificate of Documentation must be present to sign vessel application.
+If you have a U.S. Coast Guard document number, bring all documentation papers, all owners on Certificate of Documentation must be present to sign vessel application.

-- If vessel has not been titled and registered before and was purchased new as of July 1, 1985, the original manufacturer's Statement of Origin
+If vessel has not been titled and registered before and was purchased new as of July 1, 1985, provide the original manufacturer's Statement of Origin.

-The owner of a registered vessel must notify the Washington State Department of Licensing within 15 days of the following events by calling the service center at (360) 902-3770 or (800) 833-6388 (Washington Telecommunications Relay Services):
+The registered owner of a vessel is responsible for reporting a loss of a registration, address change or if the vessel is lost/found, abandoned or destroyed.
+Contact Department of Licensing within 15 days by calling (360) 902-3770 or (800) 833-6388 (Washington Telecommunications Relay Services).

 Required carbon monoxide sticker

 For more information or questions related to the warning sticker, call (360) 902-3770, option 5.
-Download the carbon monoxide informational brochure, Boating and the Dangers of Carbon Monoxide.
+Download the carbon monoxide informational brochure about Boating and the Dangers of Carbon Monoxide.

 U.S. Coast Guard documentation

 Larger recreational vessels owned by U.S. citizens may (at the option of the owner) be documented by the U.S. Coast Guard.
 Call the Coast Guard at (800) 799-8362 for more information.
-Documented vessels also must be registered in Washington but are not required to display the registration number.
+Documented vessels will still need to be registered in Washington but are not required to display the registration number.